You'll Love it Here

 - Seniors Drop-in Centre

-Within the city, you can drive from one side to the other within 10 minutes.
-Your options to get around include driving, cycling, taxis and public transit.
+You can drive from one side of the city to the other within 10 minutes.
+Your other options to get around include cycling, walking, taxis and public transit.
+For walking and riding routes, check out our trail maps.
+For more information, visit our Cycling and Transportation pages.

 Local bus service is provided by BC Transit.
 You can view route information and current schedules on the website or download the Rider Guide for a handy reference.
 Find out more on their website about how to pay.